 As part of these quality activities EGHS has purchased 2 new defibrillators, 2 new thermometers, an ECG machine, and a new ventilator which has greatly enhanced our emergency service provision to critically ill patients.
 Staff working in the department continue to participate in on-going professional development and keep their skills up-to-date in the use of new technology.

-The completion of our new helicopter landing pad facilitates patients being transferred to larger hospitals in the event they require more specialised emergency surgery, specialist care, or intensive care treatment.
+Our helicopter landing pad facilitates patients being transferred to larger hospitals in the event they require more specialised emergency surgery, specialist care, or intensive care treatment.

 East Grampians Health Service provides facilities and nursing services at no charge to patients who require emergency treatment.